StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-03-cancellation-3-detecting-cancellation.md

 }
 {% endhighlight %}

 *Technically,* the semantics of this are not "did my token cause the cancellation", but rather "did cancellation happen and is my token requesting cancellation".
-But in every case I've seen in the real world, these semantics have been sufficient.
+But in every case I've seen in the real world, the alternative semantics have been sufficient.

 <div class="alert alert-danger" markdown="1">
 <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>